-PROJECT MANAGER: TSS/RKK/C. Carmichael CMP: Not SOV Capacity Adding
+CMP: PROJECT MANAGER: TSS/RKK/C. Carmichael

-This project is for the bridge rehabilitation or replacement of the County-owned Mattson Road bridge spanning over the West Branch of the Chester Creek in Chester Heights Borough, Delaware County.
+This project is for the bridge rehabilitation or replacement of the Mattson Road bridge spanning over the West Branch of the Chester Creek in Chester Heights Borough, Delaware County.

 A final alternative for bridge rehabilitation or replacement is determined upon federal National Environmental Policy Act (NEPA) or state Categorical Exclusion clearance.